ctrlaltdeleon/infinitygauntlet/sql/mongodb-playlist/README.md

 1. Have MongoDB installed, `package.json` will do the rest with `npm install`.
 2. Have Robomongo installed (renamed to Robo 3T).

+## Lessons Learned

+1. Make a connection to MongoDB using mongoose
+2. Set up a simple test environment with Mocha
+3. Create a model and Schema
+4. Create an instance of a model (a single record) and save it to the database
+5. Drop a collection from the database